<?xml version="1.0"?>

 </link>

-<guid isPermaLink="false">german-grammar-tips-why-man-is-everywhere-in-official-german</guid>
+<guid isPermaLink="false">german-word-of-the-day-der-badesee</guid>

 </item>